Tondi-Foundation/tondi-seeder/README.md

 ### Protocol Version 7 Issues

 1. **Protocol version mismatch warnings**: These are normal and expected - we force v7 while some nodes may still report v6
-2. **v6 node connections**: Kaseeder automatically filters out deprecated v6 nodes
+2. **v6 node connections**: TondiSeeder automatically filters out deprecated v6 nodes
 3. **Handshake failures**: Some older nodes may not support v7 - this is expected behavior

 ### Common Issues